Title

 A law enacted in the Philippines in 1970 declares the Monkey-Eating Eagle as a protected bird, prohibiting its killing, hunting, and disturbance of its nests or eggs, with penalties including imprisonment and fines.
 The law also mandates the establishment of sanctuaries and provides funding for the conservation and management of the species.

-The Pithecophaga Jefferyi, commonly known as the Monkey-eating Eagle, is declared as a protected bird under Republic Act No. 6147.
+The Pithecophaga jefferyi, commonly known as the monkey-eating eagle, is declared a protected bird in the Philippines.

-The Secretary must seek recommendations from the Director of Parks and Wildlife and the Philippine Wildlife Conservation Foundation.
+The Secretary must seek the recommendation of the Director of Parks and Wildlife and the Philippine Wildlife Conservation Foundation.

-Establishment and maintenance of sanctuaries, studies on natural habitat, food requirements, predatory-prey control measures, and other ecological factors for conservation and management.
+Costs for establishing and maintaining sanctuaries, and conducting studies on natural habitat, food requirements, predatory-prey control measures, and other ecological factors conducive to conservation and management, plus other requirements for implementation.

-For subsequent offenses, the court shall impose both imprisonment and fine.
-In case of insolvency, subsidiary imprisonment shall be served.
+For subsequent offenses, the court shall impose both the imprisonment and the fine.

-All Acts, part of Acts, orders, rules, and regulations inconsistent with this Act are repealed.
+Yes.
+All acts, part of acts, orders, rules and regulations inconsistent with RA 6147 are repealed.

 Analyze Cases Smarter, Faster